ytyulkinaxway/axway-open-docs/content/en/blog/news/api-gateway-and-api-manager-documentation-are-now-open-source.md

 ## What does this mean for you?

-Anyone can now propose changes to any topic in the AMPLIFY API Management or Amplify Central documentation using a quick and easy process.
+Anyone can now propose changes to any topic in the Amplify API Management or Amplify Central documentation using a quick and easy process.
 All you need is a [GitHub](https://github.com/join) account.

 To get started go to [Documentation](/docs/).